diegoh/koa-healthcheck-routers/README.md

 ## Lint

-`npm run lint` or `npm run lint:fix` to automatically fix any linting issues.
+`npm run lint` or `npm run lint:fix` to automatically fix any formatting issues.